-- 455 11D.
-Upon the filing of a report by a committee of conference the clerk shall, as soon as - practicable, make the report and the summary of the report available to all members - electronically and to the public on the official website of the General Court.
+11D.
+Upon the filing of a report by a committee of conference the clerk of the branch in which the committee of conference filed its report shall make the report and the summary of the report available to all members electronically and to the public on the official website of the General Court by 9 p.m. on the day preceding its consideration.
 [Adopted Feb.
-12, - 458 2009; Feb.
+12, 2009; Feb.
 3, 2011.]